 For many of the reasons mentioned above, women can face distinct challenges in saving for retirement.
 But there a number of strategies they can use to face these obstacles head-on and bolster their super, such as:

 Salary sacrifice.
 This involves deducting an amount directly from your salary; consequently, you’ll pay less income tax, too.

 Super splitting.
 This enables husbands to divide their superannuation contribution between their own funds and those of their wives’.

 Out-of-pocket contributions.
 Keeping in mind that you can’t access your super before you retire, you might want to contribute regular – affordable – amounts to your fund.

 Many professions have an independent guide to salary expectations based on factors like your qualifications and years of experience.
 If you don’t know whether you are being paid appropriately, check a salary guide site such as Hays or Live Salary.

 A financial planner can help you understand how to achieve these and other financial goals.
-Use our Find a Planner to find an FPA member near you.
+Use our Match My Planner to find a CERTIFIED FINANCIAL PLANNER® professional near you.